benleppke/benleppke.github.io/about.md

 title: Ben Leppke
 ---

-I’m a System and Network Administrator living in the Kansas City area.
-I work at [Ad Astra](https://www.aais.com/) which means I’ve been working with computer systems in education and healthcare for over 20 years!
-I’m always interested to hear about new opportunities, feel free to reach out and say hello!
+Hey, I'm Ben!
+I like to build things using technology and art.
+I work as a System and Network Administrator in the Kansas City area managing modern (and not-so-modern) systems at scale.
+I have a badass wife and a gremlin dog.
+I do some programming and 3d design, I run tabletop games, I play video games and make cool stuff.